DanielleQuinn/RBarMUN/index.md

 ## Upcoming Events

-After a long hiatus, R-Bar will be returning to Memorial University in **October 2018**!
+After a long hiatus, R-Bar will be returning to Memorial University in **September 2018**!
 Stay tuned for details about upcoming tutorials, coworking sessions, and more!
 We'll be asking YOU to play a more active role this year - have an interesting piece of code?
 Know how to solve a common problem?
 We want you to share your knowledge!
 Reach out via our [facebook page](http://www.facebook.com/RBarMUN/) to learn more about how to get involved.

 Much love,